 A blade swung at Alex from outside her vision, but she deflected the attack down and hit the assailant across the face with the bat.
 The magnum shot cracked off and the knight Carmichael had dispatched outside went to the floor.

 Alex repositioned, recreating the distance between the two.

 “Stand down, Captain Carmichael.”

-Though she couldn’t be positive, Alex thought she saw Carmichael’s eyelids flicker, surprised at the sound of his name.
+Though she couldn’t be positive, Alex thought she saw Carmichael’s eyelids flicker, surprised to be identified by name.

-Gunn looked from the attacker to his new bodyguard to Carmichael and grew emboldened.
+Gunn looked from their assailant to his new bodyguard to Carmichael and grew emboldened.
 “You want to know what led to the revolution?
 This,” he said angrily.
 “You.”

 Carmichael’s face set in anger.

 He lunged forward and brought his right arm out from under his coat, swinging out a thicker short sword he had concealed there.